Guo Ziyi: Later life, death and posthumous honor

 In another instance, the son hit his wife in a drunken rage.
 Again Guo was so angry at his son that he had him arrested again.
 But again the princess begged for her husband to be forgiven, and again Emperor Daizong stepped in and forgave his son-in-law.
-This story of Guo's son and the princess was popularized by the rather literally titled Beijing Opera "Hitting the Princess While Drunk" 醉打金枝.
+This story of Guo's son and the princess was popularized by the rather literally titled Beijing Opera "Hitting the Princess While Drunk" (醉打金枝).

 Popular folklore states that the Jade Emperor was so pleased with Guo's actions in defending the nation and in giving happiness to the people that he sent a heavenly official down from heaven to ask Guo what his greatest desire was.
 Guo replied that he had fought for so long and had seen so much bloodshed that all he desired was peace and happiness.
 As a reward, the Jade Emperor had Guo guided to heaven and bestowed the Celestial post of "God of Prosperity and Happiness" to him.

 Legacy

 Guo Ziyi has been credited by many historians with putting down the An Lushan Rebellion, characterizing him as the man who single-handedly saved the Tang dynasty.
 His impact on East Asia was also dramatic in that he renewed Tang relations with many of its Uyghur allies, who later supported the dynasty in campaigns against the Tibetan Empire.
 After his various victories over the Tibetans they were never able to restore their military might and lost much of their political strength in Asia.

 In 757, or thereabouts, Guo Ziyi saved the renowned poet Li Bai from a death sentence for treason by offering Emperor Suzong of Tang his own official rank in exchange for Li Bai's life.
 In the event, Suzong commuted Li Bai's sentence to exile, and later pardoned him, and Guo Ziyi was allowed to retain his rank.

-Future members of his family would also go to become famous generals, among them Guo Puyo, a general greatly used by Genghis Khan, and Guo Kan, one of the best generals of the Mongol Empire, who was instrumental in the Mongol Siege of Baghdad (1258) and the destruction of the Abbasid caliphate which saw the execution of the last Abbasid caliph and the slaughter of 800,000-2,000,000 Arab Muslim civilians in Baghdad, with only the Nestorian Assyrian Christians being spared.
+Future members of his family would also go to become famous generals, among them Guo Puyo, a general greatly used by Genghis Khan, and Guo Kan, one of the best generals of the Mongol Empire, who was instrumental in the Mongol Siege of Baghdad (1258) and the destruction of the Abbasid caliphate which saw the execution of the last Abbasid caliph and the slaughter of 800,000–2,000,000 Arab Muslim civilians in Baghdad, with only the Nestorian Assyrian Christians being spared.

+In art

+Artistic depictions of banquets and birthday celebrations held for Guo Ziyi were common in the Qing dynasty in China and Joseon dynasty in Korea, especially on folding screens.